fbpx

 Last updated: 22 April 2024

 Although we endeavour to maintain the utmost accuracy and reliability of the information presented on this website, it should be noted that the information contained herein is offered as a mere guide.
-In the event that such information is deemed incorrect and a user relies upon it without utilizing our paid services, we shall assume no liability for any resulting harm or damages.
+In the event that such information is deemed incorrect, we shall assume no liability for any resulting harm or damages.